Maintenance and tyre tips for travel with your bike

 Performance

-A further step towards greater longevity and robustness is the category of four-season tyres.
-The Continental Grand Prix 4 Seasons and the Schwalbe Pro One Allroad are excellent options.
+A further step towards greater longevity and robustness is the category of four-season or training tyres.
+The Schwalbe Pro One Allroad, the Continental Grand Prix 4-Season and the Pirelli Cinturato are good choices in this category.

 To Tubeless or not to Tubeless